Biosecurity questions and answers

-What’s the difference between Customs and the Department of Agriculture?
+What’s the difference between the Department of Immigration and Border Protection and the Department of Agriculture, Water and the Environment?

-The Department of Agriculture protects Australia from exotic pests and diseases, while the Australian Customs and Border Protection Service intercepts illegal goods, such as drugs and weapons.
-The Department of Agriculture and Customs work together at airports, seaports and mail centres to detect and deter the unlawful movement of goods into Australia.
+The Department of Agriculture, Water and the Environment protects Australia from exotic pests and diseases, while the Department of Immigration and Border Protection intercepts illegal goods, such as drugs and weapons.
+The departments work together at airports, seaports and mail centres to detect and deter the unlawful movement of goods into Australia.